Harshit-Git07/BlueLightCard/packages/api/redemptions/README.md

 const database = await new RedemptionsDatabase(app, stack, vpc).setup();

-// The SST `Function` construct can be easily configured. const seedFunction = new Function( this.stack,
+// The SST `Function` construct can be easily configured. import { Function } from 'sst/constructs';
+const exampleFunction = new Function( stack,
   '<function-id>',
   // `IDatabase.getFunctionProps` will apply the correct function props for the environment
   //